List of Marks & Spencer brands

-The following list of Marks & Spencer brands details the various brand names under which retailer Marks & Spencer sells or has sold its present and former product lines over the years.
+The major British multinational retailer Marks & Spencer has used a number of brand names for its present and former products and services.

 Product line history

-St. Michael
+St Michael

-St Michael is a brand that was owned and used by Marks & Spencer from 1928.

-The brand was introduced by Simon Marks in 1928, after his father and co-founder of Marks & Spencer, Michael Marks.
+The St Michael brand was introduced by Simon Marks in 1928, named after his father and co-founder of Marks & Spencer, Michael Marks.
 By 1950, virtually all goods were sold under the St Michael brand.
-M&S lingerie, women's clothing and girls' uniforms were branded under the St Margaret brand, until the whole range of general merchandise became St Michael.
+M&S lingerie, women's clothing and girls' uniforms used the St Margaret brand, until the whole range of general merchandise became St Michael.

-In 2000, Marks & Spencer shifted to the Marks & Spencer brand.
-The St Michael name was subsequently adopted as a 'quality guarantee' and appeared as the St Michael Quality Promise on the back of food products, on the side of delivery vehicles and on in-store ordering receipts.
-The St Michael Quality Promise was phased out a few years ago.
+In 2000, the company shifted to the Marks & Spencer brand.
+The St Michael name was subsequently adopted as a 'quality guarantee' and appeared for a time as the St Michael Quality Promise on the back of food products, on the side of delivery vehicles and on in-store ordering receipts.
+St Michael returned to a limited extent as an emblem on clothing in 2021.

-Marks & Spencer were selling clothes under the St Margaret and St Michael label by the mid-1950s and launched their school uniforms in the early 1950s, but these would be shifted toward brands such as Autograph in the 2000s.